day8/re-frame/README.md

-We haven't looked at much code yet, but **at this point you already know 50% of re-frame.** There's detail to fill in, for sure, but the core concepts, and basic coding techniques, are now known to you.
+We haven't looked at much code yet, but **at this point you already know 50% of re-frame.** There's detail to fill in, for sure, but the core concepts, and even basic coding techniques, are now known to you.

-Next you need to read read the other three articles in the documentation [Introduction section](/docs#introduction):
+Next you need to read read the other three articles in the [Introduction section](/docs#introduction):

 * [Application State](/docs/ApplicationState.md)
 * [Code Walkthrough](/docs/CodeWalkthrough.md)
 * [Mental Model Omnibus](/docs/MentalModelOmnibus.md)

 This will get your knowledge to about 70%.
-The final 30% will come incrementally with use, and by reading the tutorials (of which there's a few).
+The final 30% will come incrementally with use, and by reading the other tutorials (of which there's a few).

 You can also experiment with these examples: <br>